You Probably Have Bad Posture [Here's How to Tell]

 The middle of the shoulder joint is in line with the ear

-The upper and lower back are in a neutral position with a natural kyphotic and lordotic curve (slight curves are normal)
+The upper and lower back is in a neutral position with a natural kyphotic and lordotic curve (slight curves are normal)

 Middle of the hip is in line with the middle of the shoulder above and the middle of knee joint below